 Miscarriages and early loss of pregnancy are so common that many obstetricians consider it a normal part of reproduction.
 That doesn’t make the loss easier but the fact that you were able to get pregnant at all should give you hope of having a baby in the future.

-Even after the confirmation of pregnancy, about 10-25% of all pregnancies end in miscarriage, according to the figures published by the American Pregnancy Association.
+Even after the confirmation, 15-20% of all pregnancies end in miscarriage, according to the National Infertility Association.

-It also says that as many as 50-75% of all pregnancies end in first trimester miscarriage; a portion of those women are not even aware that they are pregnant when the loss occurs.
+75% of miscarriages happen in the first 12 weeks and many of those women are not even aware that they are pregnant when the loss occurs.

 Also known as recurrent pregnancy loss (RPL), recurrent miscarriage is acknowledged when: